Divine Protection

 His faithful “finished” and welcomes them home with “Crowns of Glory”.

-With that thought, I will end with a favorite
+With that, I will end with a favorite

 quote from a favorite character, Gandalf, in the epic Lord of the Rings series,